 Native to India, the tree loves full sun and grows best in it.
 While the plant is in the growing stage, avoid exposing it to the harsh afternoon sun for a longer duration of time.
 Once established, you don’t have to worry much about it.

 Curry leaves plant is not at all fussy when it comes to soil requirements and will flourish in any type of soil.
-For best growth, plant it in a well-draining and fertile medium.
+For best growth, plant Curry Leaves Plant in a well-draining and fertile medium.

-While the plant is in the growing stage, you have to water it regularly.
+While the Curry Leaves Plant is in the growing stage, you have to water it regularly.
 After 3-4 months, water only when the topsoil feels a bit dry to touch.
-Once the plant attains maturity, you don’t have to worry about watering much.
+Once the Curry Leaves Plant attains maturity, you don’t have to worry about watering much.

 Curry Leaves Plant Care